Next Steps for On-Campus Research during COVID-19

 - Temporary reassignment of vacant research space is encouraged, when possible, to facilitate social distancing while sustaining laboratory operations.
 Deans, directors and department chairs should work with PIs to make determinations following the temporary reassignment of research space guidelines below.

-- The university is taking a phased approach to reactivating in-person human subjects research – prioritizing safety for participants, study team personnel and community members.
+- The university continues to take a phased approach to reactivating in-person human subjects research – prioritizing safety for participants, study team personnel and community members.
 If it is possible to meet research objectives without face-to-face interactions, you should continue using remote procedures for the foreseeable future.
 If you are unable to conduct activities remotely and you believe your study may meet Phase 1 expansion dimensions, you may submit a request to KU’s Human Research Protection Program (HRPP) to have your project assessed for possible reactivation.

 In messages to the campus community on May 13 and May 18, Provost Bichelmeyer, Vice Chancellor Simon Atkinson and Vice Provost of Operations Mike Rounds outlined detailed health and safety protocols for faculty, staff and researchers to follow when they are approved to work on campus.
 The summary below outlines key protocols, though all members of the KU community are encouraged to read the detailed protocols in the May 13 and May 18 messages.